 Wilson CM, Sayer MDJ.
 Transportation of divers with decompression illness on the west coast of Scotland.
 Diving Hyperb Med.
 2011;41(2):64–69.

-If a journal uses continuous pagination throughout a volume (as many do) then the month and issue number should be omitted and the pagination reduced.
+If a journal uses continuous pagination throughout a volume (as many do) then the issue number should be omitted and the pagination reduced.
 Therefore, the shortened ICMJE version used in DHM is:

 Wilson CM, Sayer MDJ.
 Transportation of divers with decompression illness on the west coast of Scotland.
 Diving Hyperb Med.
 2011;41:64–9.